gravitational/gravity/docs/5.x/manage.md

 **Error Handling**

 In case of an error the hook author must write a useful error message to `stdout` and to return a non-0 exit code.
-Telekube will collect and report all such errors when a user checks the status of the cluster provisioning operation.
+Gravity will collect and report all such errors when a user checks the status of the cluster provisioning operation.